neutron-org/neutron-tge-contracts/contracts/credits/README.md

 # Credits contract

-This is the contract that holds vested NTRNs.
+This is the cw20 like contract that mints CNTRN's and holds vested NTRNs in 1:1 proportion.

-TODO: a bit more description
+Mostly used by airdrop contract to distribute/vest airdropped funds.